I work with children

 Active play and exploration are essential for child development but can also pose risks, such as falls from a slide or collisions between children.
 Knowing what to do when a head injury occurs is crucial.
 Your role is vital as you act as a safety net for the child.

-That’s why we have developed the COCO Educational Kit, which includes key information related to concussions in young children.
+That’s why we have developed tools, which include key information related to concussions in young children.

 COCO Educational Kit